mukesh98ch/myContactApp/README.md

 ## Note: My App is Working but i am facing some issues with my laptop and code editor so i can't provide apk link but I can give working video link and photos of my app.
 https://drive.google.com/file/d/132-hpcb98dR52xA3h8PYXdXZevNY-D6H/view?usp=sharing
+(Below i have given the photo of the QR code, by scanning which you can see the app)
 ## I know how to genrate apk in expo-cli and in react-native-cli.
 (Below are the given working photos of my app)

 I can provide the steps for genrating apk file of myContacts app